-■ Installed the Solaris 9 operating environment on the dial-out machine

-- Determined the optimum modem speed - Decided which serial port to use on the dial-out machine - Obtained the root password for the dial-out machine
+- Installed the Solaris 9 release or Solaris 10 release on the dial-out machine - Determined the optimum modem speed - Decided which serial port to use on the dial-out machine - Obtained the root password for the dial-out machine

-For planning information, see Table 26-2.
+For planning information, see Table 16-2.

-How to Configure the Modem and Serial Port (Dial-out Machine)
+▼ How to Configure the Modem and Serial Port (Dial-out Machine)

-1. Program the modem.
+Program the modem.

 Even though a variety of modem types is available, most modems are shipped with the correct settings for Solaris PPP 4.0.
-The following table lists basic settings for modems that use Solaris PPP 4.0.
+The following list shows the basic parameter settings for modems that use Solaris PPP 4.0.